 Discover more guest houses and hostels near Osaka Namba Station

-4. Sharpen your kitchen skills and add to your knife collection at SENNICHIMAE DOGUYASUJI SHOPPING STREET (SHOTENGAI)
+4. Sharpen your kitchen skills & add to your knife collection at SENNICHIMAE DOGUYASUJI SHOPPING STREET (SHOTENGAI)

 Sennichimae Doguyasuji Shopping Street is the place to go for anything you want in the kitchen.
 The busy walking street near Namba Parks is known by locals as Kitchenware Street, and it’s the best place in Osaka to find razor sharp kitchen knives, heaps of utensils and quality pots and pans.
 Restaurateurs frequent the area because of its great bargains, and tourists can find tons more take-home items, like paper lanterns, maneki-neko (beckoning cat) lucky charms and Noren (Japanese dividing) curtains.

 Check In to Qoo Hostel Osaka, Step Out to Sennichimae Doguyasuji Shopping Street near Namba Parks

 Discover more love hotels and hostels in Namba